Sustainable Water Management

 The proportion of areas at risk of water stress.

-(The detail can be found in the 2024 Sustainability Report under the section on Sustainable Water Management)
+(The details can be found in the 2025 Sustainability Report under the section on Sustainable Water Management)

 Goal